Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 The external surface of each cylinder shall then be inspected for:

-2. heat damage, torch or electric are burns (see Table B.1);
+- heat damage, torch or electric burns (see Table B.1);

-4. other defects such as illegible, incorrect or unauthorized stamp markings, or unauthorized additions or modifications;
+- other defects such as illegible, incorrect or unauthorized stamp markings or unauthorized additions or modifications;

 For rejection criteria, see Annex B. Cylinders no longer suitable for future service shall be rendered unserviceable (see Clause 16).

-Cylinders shall be inspected internally in order to complete periodic inspection and testing requirements.
-For cylinders under examination by the ultrasonic method in lieu of the pressure test and when reference notches as specified in 11.4.4.2.2 are used for calibration, the valve need not be removed.
-Otherwise, each cylinder shall be inspected internally using adequate illumination to identify any defects similar to those listed in 7.2 a) and 7.2 c).
+Cylinders shall be inspected internally to complete periodic inspection and testing requirements.
+The valve need not be removed for cylinders under examination by the ultrasonic method instead of the pressure test and when reference notches as specified in 11.4.4.2.2 are used for calibration.
+Otherwise, each cylinder shall be inspected internally using adequate illumination to identify defects similar to those listed in 7.2 a) and 7.2 c).

-Precautions shall be taken to ensure that the method of illumination presents no risks to the tester while performing the operation.
-Any internal liner or coating that may obstruct optimum internal visual inspection shall be removed.
-Any cylinder showing presence of foreign matter or signs of more than light surface corrosion shall be cleaned internally under closely controlled conditions by shot-blasting, water jet abrasive cleaning, flailing, steam jet, hot water jet, rumbling, chemical cleaning or other suitable method.
+Precautions shall be taken to ensure that the illumination method presents no risks to the tester while operating.
+Any internal liner or coating obstructing optimum internal visual inspection shall be removed.
+Any cylinder showing the presence of foreign matter or signs of more than light surface corrosion shall be cleaned internally under closely controlled conditions by shot-blasting, water jet abrasive cleaning, flailing, steam jet, hot water jet, rumbling, chemical cleaning or other suitable method.
 The method used to clean the cylinder shall be a validated, controlled process.
-Care shall be taken at all times to avoid damaging the cylinder or removing excess amounts of cylinder wall (see Annex B).
-If cleaning is required, the cylinder shall be re-inspected after the cleaning operation.
+Care shall always be taken to avoid damaging the cylinder or removing excess amounts of cylinder wall (see Annex B).
+If cleaning is required, the cylinder shall be re-inspected after the operation.

 For cylinders of non-corrosive gases and <0,5 l water capacity with an internal neck diameter <9 mm, alternative methods may be substituted for the internal visual inspection.